box/developer.box.com/pages/ai-dev-zone/index.md

 </Header>

-Box AI Developer Zoneでは、Box AI APIを実際に体験できる対話型のデモを紹介します。数回クリックするだけで、プロンプトの作成、サンプルコードの表示、Box AIのユースケースの確認などが可能です。
+Box AI Developer Zone features interactive demos to give you hands-on experience with Box AI Platform API.
+With a few clicks you can create prompts, view sample code, explore Box AI use cases, and more!

 </HeroImage>